What is the Pupil Premium?

 - The number of children from families with parents in the Armed Forces.

 Research has shown that the main barriers to academic achievement for this group of children are socio-economic factors, less parental engagement and family support, and/or poor school attendance.

 The Pupil Premium is intended to directly benefit these children within school, regardless of their academic ability.

 - How is it spent at Cawston Grange Primary School?

 Schools can choose how to spend their Pupil Premium money, as they are best placed to identify what would be of most benefit to the children in their school.

-The Pupil Premium Strategy Statement below shows how much Pupil Premium Grant we have been allocated, how we have chosen to spend it, how we spent our previous year’s allocation and the attainment of those pupils.
+The Pupil Premium Strategy Statement 2019-2020 below shows how much Pupil Premium Grant we have been allocated and how we have chosen to spend it.

 If your child qualifies for free school meals, it’s important that you tell us – even if they bring a packed lunch – as this enables us to access Pupil Premium.